Title

 Commonwealth Act No. 91 establishes the standard time of the Philippines based on mean astronomical time, allowing the President to establish daylight savings time during certain periods, which governs the movement of common carriers and applies to all statutes, orders, rules, and regulations related to timing.

-The standard time of the Philippines is fixed upon the basis of the mean astronomical time at one hundred and twenty degrees East Longitude, Greenwich Meridian.
+The standard time of the Philippines is fixed based on the mean astronomical time at 120 degrees East Longitude, Greenwich Meridian.

-The President may establish daylight saving time within the periods from March to June and from November to January, all inclusive.
+Within the periods from March to June and from November to January, inclusive.

-In all statutes, orders, rules, and regulations relating to the time of performance of acts or rights, the time shall be understood as the standard or daylight saving time as established by this law.
+In all statutes, orders, rules and regulations relating to the time of performance of an act or the time within which a right accrues or determines, it is understood that time refers to the standard or DST as established.

 Analyze Cases Smarter, Faster